Theft Crimes Defense in Connecticut

 The most serious theft crimes are Class A felonies, known as larceny in the first degree.
 These crimes involve property valued at greater than $20,000, and they carry penalties of up to 20 years incarceration and fines not to exceed $15,000.

-Fight the Charges Against You With the Assistance of a Waterbury Attorney
+Fight the Theft Charges With the Assistance of a Criminal Defense Attorney at Shalvoy Law

 Ratings and Reviews